itsmeharfatma/ColorPicker-Extension/README.md

 ## Overview

 ColorPicker is a simple and intuitive browser extension that allows you to easily select and copy colors directly from your browser screen.
 Whether you're a web designer, developer, or just someone who loves colors, this tool provides a seamless way to grab color without needing external tools.
+You can choose between HEX and RGB formats based on your preference.

 ## Features

 - Easy-to-use interface with a clean design
 - Pick colors from any part of your browser screen
+- Toggle between HEX and RGB formats
+- Copy the selected color to clipboard with one click
-- Lightweight
+- Lightweight and fast performance

 ## Screenshots